james-sciortino/c9800-set-site-tag/readme.md

 - Wireless administrators must first create a unique policy tag manually and assign each AP to it.
 - This code can later be utilized to standardize all OTT APs with a site-tag to a working site-tag with the same name as its policy-tag.

-# Site-Tag Summary
-Site-tags on the Catalyst 9800 Wireless Controller platform replace AP groups found on Cisco Aironet WLCs, and serve the following purposes:
-- Define if an AP is configured for Local Mode or Flexconnect mode; contains the AP Join Profile and Flex Profile that is applied to the AP.
-- Include attributes that are specific to the physical site.
-For example, the list of primary APs for efficient upgrade is a part of a site-tag.
-- Sent as a AAA RADIUS attribute that can be used for Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.

 # How This Code Works
 This Python code will accomplish the following tasks:
 1. Identify all policy-tags and site-tags that exist on the C9800 WLC.